Nevue Fine Art Marketing

 Mouse and keyboard – Challenge yourself to sketch your mouse and keyboard.
 Capture all of the value changes between the keys and the curves of your mouse.

-Musical instruments – There are so many musical instruments to choose from, like brass instruments, violins, guitars, ukeleles, drums, and bongos.
+Musical instruments – There are so many musical instruments to choose from, like brass instruments, violins, guitars, ukuleles, drums, and bongos.
 Pick your favorite musical instrument to draw.

-Paintbrush – There are a variety of paintbrushes you probably have right in your home.
+Paintbrush – You probably have a variety of paintbrushes right in your home.

-Pair of Sneakers – Grab your sneakers and set up a still life composition.
+Pair of Sneakers – Grab your sneakers and create a still-life composition.
 Have them staged next to each other, have one on top of the other, or even have one lying on its side.
 Draw your sneakers on your feet or someone else’s.

-Paper towels – You will be surprised how much detail is in paper towels.
-You might think paper towels are an easy subject to draw, but once you get into it and discover all the different details and textures, you will find yourself sitting there for hours.
+Paper towels – You will be surprised by how much detail is in paper towels.
+You might think paper towels are an easy subject to draw, but once you get into it and discover all the different elements and textures, you will find yourself sitting there for hours.

 Pens – Pens come in all different sizes and shapes.
-Grab a handful of different pens and start sketching.
+Grab a handful of other pens and start sketching.

-Pliers – Go grab a pair of pliers to sketch.
-You can come up with many ideas of what to draw right in your garage or toolbox.
+Pliers – Grab a pair of pliers to sketch.
+You can develop many more drawing ideas of what to draw in your garage or toolbox.

 Pumpkins – Pumpkins are a fun subject to draw in the fall.

-Puzzle pieces – If you want to have practice drawing odd shapes, grab a bunch of puzzle pieces.
-Draw one piece at a time or drop a handful on the table and try to draw what you see.
+Puzzle pieces – If you want to practice drawing odd shapes, grab many puzzle pieces.
+Draw one piece at a time, drop a handful on the table, and try to draw what you see.

 Reading glasses – Reading glasses come in different sizes and shapes.
 Pose your reading and sunglasses and start drawing.

-Refrigerator – Drawing rectangles can become manganous after a while but drawing real-life subjects that take on the form of a rectangle makes drawing exciting.
+Refrigerator – Drawing rectangles can become manganous after a while, but drawing real-life subjects that take the form of a rectangle makes removing exciting.

 Rocking horse – Are you having a difficult time sketching horses?
 Maybe drawing a rocking horse will make it a little easier.

 Rocks – Rock comes in all sizes, shapes, and textures.
-Rocks are one of the basics you will want to practice drawing if you enjoy drawing landscapes.
+Stones are one of the basics you will want to practice drawing if you enjoy drawing landscapes.

 Rowboat – Old wooden rowboats are fun to draw.
 For extra practice, sketch a rowboat on land and on the water.

-Ruler – take a rule and place it at different angles on a table.
+Ruler – place a rule at different angles on a table.
 Drawing rules is great practice for perspective drawing.

 After you have exhausted that, create a still life of all your drawing supplies.